Markustho/DAT255-group12/README.md

 * Challenges and opportunities. (accuracy & not sufficient quantities of failuredata challenges, cost reduction opportunities)

 ## Conclusion
-* Summary of key findings and their significance.
+* Summary of key findings and their significance. (why is e.g. random forests and XGBoost better than neural networks for tabular data?)
 * Recommendations for future research and applications in AgTech

 # Bibliography: